 If you plan on still being retired ten years from now, the money for years ten through thirty will remain in the long term bucket.

-Hopefully this bucket strategy of investing will help give you some peace of mind when it comes to your investments.
+Hopefully, this bucket strategy of investing will help give you some peace of mind when it comes to your investments.
 If you stick to a customized bucket strategy that you create for your specific circumstances, you won’t have to worry as much about having money when you need it.

-In fact, it will give you confidence to avoid selling your investments and actually continue investing when markets turn down which will make you even more money in the long term.
+In fact, it will give you the confidence to avoid selling your investments and actually continue investing when markets turn down which will make you even more money in the long term.

 Have you ever used money buckets when it comes to investing your money?
 Does this sound like something that would help you feel better about your investing strategy and having your money when you need it?
 Let me know your thoughts in the comments below!